Hemorrhoids High Fiber Diet

 Also called piles, these swollen veins in the anal region and rectum can bulge or clot if left unattended.

-Due to hemorrhoids, you could potentially need surgery.
+Untreated hemorrhoids could potentially require surgery.
 Fortunately, some foods can help lessen the symptoms and even help prevent hemorrhoids in the first case.

 What Should You Do If You Have Piles?